kazimer07/landing-page/README.md

 # landing-page
-Landing Page Project from The Odin Project
+My Version of the Landing Page Project from The Odin Project